ahmadrezaM97/notes/notes/Fleeting Notes/Databse/concurrency/read skew or non-repeatable read.md

 Because it maintains several versions of an object side by side, this technique is known as multi-version concurrency control ([[MVCC]])

-storage engines that support snapshot isolation typically use `MVCC` for their read committed isolation level as well.
-A typical approach is that read committed use a separate snapshot for each query, while snapshot isolation uses the snap snapshot for an entire transaction.

-This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes normally, without any lock contention between the two.
+__This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes normally, without any lock contention between the two.

 ```ad-note
 title: MVCC for read committed
 A typical approach is that read committed uses a separate snapshot for
 each query, while snapshot isolation uses the same snapshot for an entire transaction.
 ```

+####  indexes and snapshot isolation

 _____
 ##### References